 Dental bonding has a number of benefits, which include:

-Virtually no preparation of the tooth is required, the substance is literally passed on to your existing teeth.
+- Virtually no preparation of the tooth is required, the substance is literally passed on to your existing teeth.

 Disadvantages of dental bonding